Content on this page was generated by AI and has not been manually reviewed.

 How do I enable Edge Secure Network?

 Open Edge, go to Settings > Privacy, search, and services, find Secure Network, sign in if needed, and toggle it on.
 The exact steps can vary slightly by Edge version and region.
+K edge effect in VPNs: a complete guide to privacy, speed, and long-tail keyword strategy for YouTube content 2026

 Will Edge Secure Network protect my email and messaging apps?